 Now, let me state right out: I'm not going to

 All of Dixon's speculative dinosaurs have a furry body covering.
 But the first weird thing I noticed was just that: they are covered in fur.
 Not feathers or down, fur.
-It looked weird then and it looks weird now, but I guess you can pretend it's all down, feather spikes, whatever.
+It looked weird then and it looks weird now, but I guess you can pretend it's all pycnofibers, down, dinofuzz, or whatever.

 There are also a fair number of classification SNAFUs.
 It wasn't very long ago that all small theropods were classified as "Ceolurosaurs" and all the big ones were classified as "Carnosaurs".
 (In hindsight, this makes as much sense as putting Ocelots and Foxes in one category and Lions and Wolves in a different category.)
 It's going to be a little harder to ignore this but I'll try.